-NBC golf analyst Johnny Miller is at it again – this time using an ill-advised joke in regards to the play during the final round of the 2010 U.S. Open and comparing it to the BP oil crisis.
+NBC golf analyst Johnny Miller is at it again.
+This time, Miller used an ill-advised joke in regards to the play during the final round of the 2010 U.S. Open, comparing it to the BP oil crisis.

 One could say there’s a bit of irony in the situation, considering that the analyst was reporting from Pebble Beach – and now finds himself once again sitting on rocky ground.

 In June of 2008, Miller had to apologize to Rocco Mediate for one of his on-air comments, specifically upon referring to Mediate as someone who “looks like the guy who cleans Tiger’s swimming pool.”
 The whole story came about when Mediate challenged Tiger Woods in the U.S. Open that year – forcing a playoff with the top player in the world.

 This time, Miller has clearly outdone himself – not just offending one pro golfer who comes from a different background.

 Nope, this time he compares the US Open leaders – all who were struggling during the final round – to the BP disaster, stating that he didn’t know who was “leaking more oil, the field or British Petroleum”.
 Yes, it was all broadcasted on national television for the world to hear.

 Listen, I’m not usually the type to pick up on a comment made by a commentator during a sporting event.
 Certainly, I’ve missed my share of absurd lines by a number of analysts over the years – but this one, I did pick up on, and sent the following tweet about it immediately following the comment: